lexfeathers/lexfeathers.ca/posts/austra-ottawa-pride-2022-recap.md

 tags:
 - live
 - tour
+- backdated
 excerpt: >-
     laying a stage this big has always been a dream of mine, and to get to play Katie's songs with her was the cherry on top.
 I've been a fan of the music for a decade now so getting to be a part of this was surreal, to say the least.
 ---
 I played my first gig with [Austra](https://Austra.fyi) this weekend, handling bass guitar and synths.
 We headlined Ottawa Pride, which was a wild experience.